 Mondays 6:30 p.m.- 8 p.m.

 An extension of the Notes From the Heart Music Camp, The Woodlands Music Ensemble is an adapted group experience for Children, Youth, Teens and Adults.
 We work together to expand their talents by playing a variety of instruments while learning from peers as well.
 The group learns music skills including songwriting, music reading, and music performance, while having fun working with friends and creating music.
 Participants engage in vocal, instrumental instruction, culminating in opportunities to perform.
+While a current musical skillset is not required, a genuine interest in music (singing, instrument playing, and music appreciation) will allow a participant to have the most successful experience in Music Ensemble.

 What to Expect: